relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 Some Data Sources combine data from several places into a single import flow.
 In that scenario, it may not be clear which Monitored Individual is the source of a given document and no Monitored Individual will be tagged.
 To address this issue, Trace has introduced the `Discover Monitored Individuals` option on every Data Source.
 If enabled, Trace will look inside of the document and tag Monitored Individuals defined on the Data Source if they are found in headers inside the document.
 Monitored Individuals are recognized by identifier and all secondary identifiers.

->  **NOTE:** By default, Monitored Individual discovery ignores case in the domain portion of the email address but not the name portion.
+By default, Monitored Individual discovery ignores case in the domain portion of the email address but not the name portion.
 For example, John.DOE@URL.COM will match John.DOE@url.com, but not john.doe@url.com.
->
+{: .info }

->  To ignore case in the entire email address during Monitored Individual discovery, use the `Discover Monitored Individuals Ignores Case` setting.
-For example, John.DOE@URL.COM  will match always John.DOE@url.com, but only match john.doe@url.com if Discover Monitored Individuals Ignores Case is set to true
+To ignore case in the entire email address during Monitored Individual discovery, use the `Discover Monitored Individuals Ignores Case` setting.
+For example, John.DOE@URL.COM  will match always John.DOE@url.com, but only match john.doe@url.com if Discover Monitored Individuals Ignores Case is set to true.
+{: .info }

 ![image-20191217151807534](media/data_sources/image-20191217151807534.png)